taoshidev/proprietary-trading-network/docs/miner.md

 5. Validators wait for you to send in signals to close out positions (FLAT)
 6. Validators set weights based on miner returns every 5 minutes

+Please keep in mind that only one order can be submitted per minute per trade pair.
+This limitation may interfere with certain HFT strategies.
+We suggest verifying your miner on testnet before running on mainnet.

 **IMPORTANT**
 When first getting set up, we recommend running a miner locally to ensure there are no errors.
 Do this by running `mining/run_receive_signals_server.py` and `mining/sample_signal_request.py`.
 .